All Episodes

 You can get your own living will, but you certainly do not want the federal government involved in who lives and dies.

-And they and they're gonna be.
+And they're going to be.

 And they pull it out of there in the Senate because the people have figured it out.